Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

     be calculated from the date of signing the final decision on changing or adding members of the Thesis Evaluation Council.
 7. Re-defend the thesis
-    a)  In case the doctoral student\'s thesis is not approved by the Thesis Evaluation Council and the Council recommends permission to defend again, the doctoral student is allowed to revise the thesis to defend for the second time.
+    a)  In case the doctoral student's thesis is not approved by the Thesis Evaluation Council and the Council recommends permission to defend again, the doctoral student is allowed to revise the thesis to defend for the second time.
 The second defense is at